-- If a port authority considers that a vehicle is obstructing, or may (1) obstruct, traffic in its port, an authorised member of staff of the port authority may direct the driver of the vehicle to move the vehicle out of the port or to another place within it. - (2) A person who does not comply with a direction under subregulation (1) commits an offence. - Penalty: \$2 000. - (3) If - - (a) the driver of a vehicle does not comply with a direction under subregulation (1); or the port authority is unable, after reasonable enquiries, to locate the driver of the vehicle, the port authority may cause the vehicle to be moved out of the port or to another place within it, and the driver of the vehicle is liable for any expenses reasonably incurred by the port authority in doing so.
+- If a port authority considers that a vehicle is obstructing, or may (1) obstruct, traffic in its port, an authorised member of staff of the port authority may direct the driver of the vehicle to move the vehicle out of the port or to another place within it. - (2) A person who does not comply with a direction under subregulation (1) commits an offence. - Penalty: \$2 000. - (3) If- - (a) the driver of a vehicle does not comply with a direction under subregulation (1); or the port authority may cause the vehicle to be moved out of the port or to another place within it, and the driver of the vehicle is liable for any expenses reasonably incurred by the port authority in doing so.